Anuj-Dhanuka/shanture-analytics/DEPLOYMENT_GUIDE.md

-# 🚀 Deployment Guide - Shanture Analytics Dashboard
+# 🚀 Deployment Guide - Sales Analytics Dashboard

-This guide will help you deploy the Shanture Analytics Dashboard to Render.com.
+This guide will help you deploy the Sales Analytics Dashboard to Render.com.

 ## 📋 Prerequisites